-Our Continuing NEOs' 2017 compensation was divided into variable compensation (cash incentive bonuses and equity awards) and fixed compensation (salary, annual holiday bonus and all other compensation) as follows:
+Our NEOs' 2018 compensation was divided into variable compensation (cash incentive bonuses and equity awards) and fixed compensation (salary, annual holiday bonus and all other compensation) as follows:

 The following table describes the metrics upon which NEOs earn the performance-based components of variable compensation.
-In addition to these components, 28% of Mr. Wood's 2017 compensation consisted of time-based equity awards, for which payout is based on our stock price.

-entive Bonuses d's 2017 Compensation Performance-Based Equity 37% of Mr. Wood's 2017 Compensation Quarterly ar nd Annual Incentive Long-Term Incentive Metric: Revenue 50% weighting Incentivizes business growth Metric: Adjusted operating income 50% weighting Incentivizes profitability and control of expenses Metric: Adjusted EPS 100% weighting Aligns management with stockholders' interests Provides a balance to the top-line and operating-income metrics in the cash incentive bonus program basis from the prior-year period and a such as the impact of accounting cha rey are calculated on a constant-currency re adjusted to eliminate extraneous items nges, losses or gains on settlements of other unusual impacts at the Committee's Adjusted EPS is adjusted to eliminate extraneous items such as the impact of accounting changes, losses or gains on settlements of litigation that began prior to 2017 and other unusual accounting impacts unrelated to recurring operations or outside of management's control.
+Cash Incer 30% of Mr. Wood's Performance-Based Equity 42% of Mr. Wood's 2018 Compensation Annual Incentive liminated in 2019 Program) Long-Term Incentive Metric: Adjusted revenue Metric: Adjusted operating income Metric: Adjusted EPS 50% weighting 50% weighting 100% weighting Incentivizes business growth Incentivizes profitability and control of expenses Aligns management with stockholders' interests Provides a balance to the top-line and operating-income metrics in the cash incentive bonus program Both metrics are calculated on a constant and are adjusted to eliminate extraneous i changes, losses or gains on settlements o unusual impacts at the Committee's discre- tems such as the impact of accounting of litigation that began prior to 2018 and other Adjusted EPS is adjusted to eliminate extraneous items such as the impact of accounting changes, losses or gains on settlements of litigation that began prior to 2018 and other items that are unusual, non-recurring or outside of management's control.